rineheaj/Krisco/README.md

 A small web app created in memory of my beloved dog, Krisco.

 ## About
-Krisco was more than a pet — he was family.
+Krisco was more than a pet, he was family.
 This app is a tribute to his life, his joy, and the unconditional love he gave.
 It’s meant to be a place to share memories, photos, and stories, and to keep his spirit alive in a digital space.

 ## Features